FlowFuse/node-red-dashboard/docs/contributing/widgets/third-party.md

 # Building Third Party Widgets <AddedIn version="0.8.0" />

+A single widget consist of two key parts:

+1. A Node-RED node that will appear in the palette of the Node-RED Editor
+2. `.vue` and client-side code that renders the widget into a dashboard

-If you have an idea for a widget that you'd like to build in Dashboard 2.0 we are open to Pull Requests and ideas for additions to the [core collection](../../nodes/widgets.md) of Widgets.
+You can explore our collection of core widgets [here](../../nodes/widgets.md).
+If you have an idea for a widget that you'd like to build in Dashboard 2.0 we are open to Pull Requests and you can read more in our [Adding Core Widgets](./core-widgets.md) guide.

 We do also realise though that there are many occasions where a standalone repository/package works better as was very popular in Dashboard 1.0.